Amsive

 Additionally, your favicon should be visually representative of your brand, and in a square image (the minimum size requirement of 8×8 pixels, but Google recommends using a favicon that’s larger than 48×48 pixels).
 Your should also use valid favicon formats.
 ICO, PNG, or GIF are most widely accepted by browsers.
 Google will not display favicons that violate its content policies, and it can take time for changes to be reflected in search results, as crawling can take several days to weeks.
 For immediate updates, you can request indexing using the URL Inspection tool

-Elements of the ideal code
+Elements of the ideal favicon html code

 If your favicon isn’t appearing in Google Search, it’s essential to follow the ideal code recommendations outlined below.
 While you can use relative URLs for your favicon, it’s recommended that you use absolute URLs to ensure consistent access.
 Below is the ideal code structure for implementing your favicon: